 Day 10: Jeju Shinhwa World

 Jeju Shinhwa World is a huge leisure development on Jeju which includes a theme park and a water park.
 The theme park has three zones: a steam punked themed zone, an Inca and Mya civilization themed zone and a larva character area.
-Shinhwa Water Park is the latest addition to the development and has a variety of waves, slides and pools including a 230 meter high slide.
+Shinhwa Water Park is the latest addition to the development and has a variety of waves, slides and pools including a 230-meter-high slide – check prices now!

 Korea with kids itinerary tip: when we visited it seemed that development had stalled at Shinhwa World.
 The theme park was very quiet and the resulting lack of queues made it a lot easier to keep kids entertained!